With You (Jessica Simpson song): Synopsis

 Simpson is featured chowing down on Chicken of the Sea tuna—an allusion to the first episode, where she asks if the famous tuna brand is really chicken—and buffalo wings, a reference to another gaffe of hers, when she asks if buffalo wings come from buffalo.
 At one point she is sporting a T-shirt reading "plata-ma-pus," the way Jessica thought "platypus" was pronounced.
 She is shown around the house making haphazard attempts at housekeeping, another reference to the first episode, when Lachey reproves her for not trying to do more around the house herself.
 In the video, she floods a sink with soapsuds and awkwardly tries to Swiffer the kitchen floor; a later scene shows her trying to sort dirty laundry.
 She is also seen golfing, another thing she has difficulty with on the show.

 Reception and impact

-The video was a great success in programs of music channels such as MTV's Total Request Live and MuchMusic.
-On January 20, 2004, it debuted on Total Request Live, where it was ranked No. 1 for sixteen days and was sent to retirement after serving fifty days on the countdown; the music video also ranked No. 1 on MuchMusic.
+The video was featured on music programs such as MTV's Total Request Live and MuchMusic.
+On January 20, 2004, it debuted on Total Request Live; the music video also ranked No. 1 on MuchMusic.
 It was nominated for two MTV Video Music Awards at the 2004 awards in the categories of Best Female Video and Best Pop Video, but lost both of them.
 She performed the song at the ceremony along with "Angels".
 The video was the fourth most played clip on MTV for the week of February 1, 2004.
 On VH1, the music video was the sixth most played video by February 22, 2004.